 Let’s understand it clearly- We all know English is spoken in both US and UK but very few people know that the English spoken in these two countries differ while writing.
 The country possesses various differences in their grammar and syntax formation which make them distinctive in their way.

 4- Confused In Multiple Meanings

 This is the most tricky phrase where translator fussed as he gets confused with the multiple meaning of the same word.
-The same word may mean multiple things which create confused the state of situation fr translator to decide which one he should opt for his sentence formation.
+The same word may have multiple meanings which can confuse the translator to decide which word he should opt for his sentence formation.